First Dark Matter Search Results From Coherent CAPTAIN-Mills: Confidence Limits on LDM

 The mass parameter space for $0.3 < m_V < 136$\,MeV and $0.1 < m_\chi < 68$\,MeV was scanned to generate 2D confidence limits.
 The predicted number of events and reconstructed distributions change across the mass parameter space for the vector portal model, and are shown in Fig.\,\ref{fig:dmDist}.

-The overall effect is that the higher the ratio of $m_V/m_\chi$, the number of predicted events decreased, the mean reconstructed energy increased, and the root mean square of the reconstructed energy increased.
-A comparison between different $m_V/m_\chi$ values in the parameter $Y$ from the results of the C.L. test is also shown in Fig.~\ref{fig:dmDist}.
-Higher $m_V/m_\chi$ results in a lower $Y$ value.
-The same offsets between the different $m_V/m_\chi$ are observed in MiniBooNE full nucleon as what is seen in CCM120~\cite{Aguilar-Arevalo:2018wea}.
+The overall effect is that the higher the ratio of $m_V/m_\chi$, the number of predicted events decreases, the mean reconstructed energies increase, and the root mean squares of the reconstructed energy increase.
+A comparison between different $m_V/m_\chi$ ratios in the parameter $Y$ from the results of the confidence level test is also shown in Fig.~\ref{fig:dmDist}.
+Higher $m_V/m_\chi$ ratios result in a lower $Y$ value.
+The same offsets between different $m_V/m_\chi$ values are observed in MiniBooNE full nucleon similar to what is seen in CCM120~\cite{Aguilar-Arevalo:2018wea}.

-The C.L. was calculated using the same frequentist method that was used for the MiniBooNE dark matter and oscillation analyses~\cite{Aguilar-Arevalo:2017mqx,Aguilar-Arevalo:2018wea,Aguilar-Arevalo:2020nvw}.
-The results of the C.L. are shown in Fig.~\ref{fig:dmCL} for both the vector portal and the leptophobic models.
+The confidence level (CL) is calculated using the same frequentist method used for the MiniBooNE DM and oscillation analyses~\cite{Aguilar-Arevalo:2017mqx,Aguilar-Arevalo:2018wea,Aguilar-Arevalo:2020nvw}.
+The CL test uses the Feldman-Cousins approach, where the test statistic is a delta log-likelihood where the log-likelihood function is Gaussian.
+The uncertainties are incorporated assuming Gaussian symmetric errors.
+They are added to the statistics of the measured background in quadrature.
+In Fig.\,\ref{fig:dmCL}, the 90\%\,CL is the black solid line labeled CCM120, while the median sensitivity to background only is the black dashed line labeled CCM120 Sens.
+The results of the 90\%\,CL are shown in Fig.\,\ref{fig:dmCL} for both the vector portal and the leptophobic models.

-The vector portal assumed $m_V/m_\chi = 3$ and $\alpha_{_D} = 0.5$, while the leptophobic model assumed $m_V/m_\chi = 2.1$ with $\alpha_\chi = 0.5$.
-The vector portal slice was chosen to be consistent with previous publications.
-For the leptophobic model, a smaller mass ratio was chosen to show a part of the parameter space for which the complex scalar relic density line is not yet ruled out by existing limits.
+The vector portal assumes $m_V/m_\chi = 3$ and $\alpha_{_D} = 0.5$, while the leptophobic model assumes $m_V/m_\chi = 2.1$ with $\alpha_\chi = 0.5$.
+The vector portal slice is chosen to be consistent with previous publications.
+For the leptophobic model, a smaller mass ratio is chosen to show a part of the parameter space for which the complex scalar relic density line is not yet ruled out by existing limits.
 As $m_V/m_\chi$ increases the relic density line moves to larger required coupling compared to the CCM limit.
+Decreasing the value of $\alpha_{_D,\chi}$ reduces the strength of CCM relative to limits that do not rely on scattering signals, while also moving the relic density line to larger couplings $\alpha_{_B}$ and $\epsilon$.